smattingly/database-tutorial/part2.md

 Both `student` and `visit2nf` satisfy second normal form, because:

-1. they are in 1NF (all single values), and
+1. they are in 1NF (all atomic values), and
 2. no non-key columns are determined by a proper subset of any candidate key.

 This design, along with enforcement of entity and referential integrity, prevents many types of data anomalies.